 The bread beer is ready, but it will be flat or slightly fizzy.
 If it’s alright with you then you can bottle the beverage and skip to the 15th step of the recipe.

-- Add 50 grams of sugar to the wort and mix until dissolved for carbonization (saturation with carbon dioxide).
+- Add 50 grams of sugar/carbonation drops to the wort and mix until dissolved for carbonization (saturation with carbon dioxide).

-- Pour the bread beer into glass or plastic (more preferable) bottles, leaving at least 4-5 cm of free space in the bottleneck.
+- Pour the bread beer into a plastic or glass bottles, leaving at least 4-5 cm of free space in the bottleneck.
 Seal tightly, leave for 5-6 hours in a dark place at a temperature of 20-28°C.

 If you don’t have glass bottles with wire-bale tops (shown in the photo above) you should better use common plastic bottles.